-Healthy pets under 7 years of age generally need an exam once a year.
-Senior pets, those over 7 years old, need an exam every 6 months—since health issues can develop very quickly in older pets.
+Healthy pets under seven years of age generally need an exam once a year.
+Senior pets, those over seven years old, need an exam every six months—since health issues can develop very quickly in older pets.

 If you have a specific concern about your fur baby, please call us at (919) 471-0308 or book a visit on our website.
-We’re here to help your pet live the best life
+We’re here to help your pet live their best life.

-You may be here a bit longer than that, since we want to have plenty of time to take a medical history, examine your fur baby, offer comprehensive care and recommend any treatment, and chat with you about everything!
+A vet visit is scheduled for 30 or 40 minutes, depending on your pet’s specific needs and any health concerns.
+YYou may be here a bit longer than that since we want to have plenty of time to take a medical history, examine your fur baby, offer comprehensive care, recommend any treatment, and chat with you about everything!
 We want you to have the best education to help make the best decisions for your unique fur baby.

 Appointments with a Vet Assistant may only take 20 minutes: for a nail trim, a quick vaccination, an anal gland expression, and the like.